Your Macon County Rootsweb Volunteer Host

 Dad had been a 40+ year member of that union in Chicago when he retired in

-After graduating Macon High School in 1949, I attended Graceland Jr. College
+1949, I attended Graceland Jr. College in Lamoni, IA where I healed

-I attended the University of Missouri and got my BSEE while attending on
+Using the GI BILL, I attended the Univ. of MO and got my BSEE in 1960.

-3 1/2 years living in PA and NJ.
-Susan and Neil were born during those years.
+years living in PA and NJ.
+Susan and Neil were born during those years in PA.

 In 1964 RCA laid off about 1000 engineers and I went to work for IBM in

-Poughkeepsie, NY and later Endicott, NY till the famous downsizings in 1992
+Poughkeepsie and later Endicott, NY till the famous downsizings in 1992 when

-when I was forced to retire.
-I worked primarily on the printed circuit cards
+I was forced to retire.
+I worked primarily on the printed circuit cards and

-development and release of the cards into the manufacturing process.
+development and release of printed circuit cards and boards into the manufacturing

 to spoil, along with genealogy and ham radio as hobbies have all brought